Edinho (footballer, born 1970): Post-playing career

 Edinho was hired as Santos' goalkeeping coach on 9 February 2007.
 Until 2015, he was the team's assistant coach.

 On 13 April 2015, Edinho was announced as manager of Mogi Mirim, but was dismissed on 31 May.
 He was named in charge of Água Santa on 27 May 2016, but resigned on 19 September.

 On 14 October 2016, Edinho took over his father's hometown club Tricordiano for the ensuing campaign, but was relieved from his duties the following 8 February, after only two official matches.

 On 1 November 2019, Edinho returned to Santos as a development coordinator.
 In October of the following year, he was named manager of the under-23s.

 In 2021, Edinho arrived at Londrina to coach the under-20 team.
 He was an interim head coach of the first team in 2022, after the dismissal of Vinícius Eutrópio, and was permanently appointed head coach ahead of the 2023 season.
 On 5 February 2023, however, he resigned after only one win in seven matches.

 Personal life

-Edinho is the son of football legend Pelé with his first wife Rosemeri Cholbi Nascimento, who is of Brazilian-Argentinian background.
+Edinho is the son of football legend Pelé with his first wife Rosemeri Cholbi, who is of Brazilian-Argentinian background.
 Pelé's second son and Edson's half-brother Joshua was also a footballer; a forward, he too played for Santos' youth setup.

-Edinho was also close friends with late Brazilian forward Dener, who had called him hours before his death.
+Edinho was also close friends with late Brazilian forward Dener, whom he had called hours before his death.